akabisan/noGrok/README.md

 # noGrok

-**A Firefox extension to remove Grok’s entire existence from Twitter/X.**
+**A Firefox extension to remove Grok’s entire existence from Twitter.**

 ### Why noGrok?
 Standard "muted words" on Twitter can hide tweets, but it still clutters the UI with "this post is hidden" stuff.